fastify/avvio/README.md

 Starts the shutdown procedure, the callback is called once all the registered callbacks with `onClose` has been executed.

-The callback changes based on the parameters your are giving:
+The callback changes based on the parameters you give:
 1. If one parameter is given to the callback, that parameter will be the `error` object.
 2. If two parameters are given to the callback, the first will be the `error` object, the second will be the `done` callback.
 3. If three parameters are given to the callback, the first will be the `error` object, the second will be the top level `context` unless you have specified both server and override, in that case the `context` will be what the override returns, and the third the `done` callback.